FHnt97/Project-Week-8-Final-Project/your-project/README.md

 In this project I am looking to answer the question of how technology and RnD hubs are changing across the world.
 The project is divided into two research directions:

-#### - The first will be a innvoation rate analysis.
+#### The first will be an innovation rate analysis.

 The plan for this is to analyse the registrations of patents in manufacturing techniques and machinery across the world.
-This analysis will be divided in anlaysis by country, by field, and by company.
+This analysis will be divided in analysis by country, by field, and by company.
-From here, the aim is to see how trends have changed over time and make a prediciton of what regions/ fields/ companies have the highest rate of innovation.
+From here, the aim is to see how trends have changed over time and make a prediction of what regions/ fields/ companies have the highest rate of innovation.

-#### - The second step of the analysis will then be to take a specific filed of interest (relating to previous research I have carried out on the fields of semiconductor manufacturing and solar panel production lines) and to analyse how companies in those fileds are evolving.
+#### The second step of the analysis will then be to take a specific filed of interest (relating to previous research I have carried out on the fields of semiconductor manufacturing and solar panel production lines) and to analyse how companies in those fields are evolving.

 For this I will query the data for questions such as:
-    - Are more compaies appearing?
+    - Are more companies appearing?
     - How much funding do they get?
-    - What is the frop rate of companies apprearing in the field?
+    - What is the drop rate of companies appearing in the field?

 <a name="dataset"></a>